Taiyaba Majumder

 Taiyaba Majumder (18 January 1921 – 18 January 2008) was a Bangladeshi housewife and recipient of the Begum Rokeya Padak.
 She was the mother of former Prime Minister as well opposition leader of Bangladesh and B.N.P.
-Chairperson Begum Khaleda Zia, former minister Khurshid Jahan (1939–2006), politician Sayeed Iskander (1953–2012) and Shamim Iskander.
+Chairperson Begum Khaleda Zia, former minister Khurshid Jahan (1939–2006), politician Sayeed Iskander (1953–2012), Selima Islam and Shamim Iskander.

 Biography

 Taiyaba Majumder was married to a businessman named Iskandar Majumder.
 They lived in Dinajpur District but her husband was originally from Feni district, East Bengal.
 They had two daughters, Khaleda Zia and Khurshid Jahan, and two sons including, Sayeed Iskander.
 Her daughter Khaleda Zia, married Major Ziaur Rahman.
 Ziaur Rahman would go on to become the chief of Bangladesh Army and then the President of Bangladesh and Khaleda Zia would become the first lady.
 After the death of Ziaur Rahman.
 Khaleda Zia became the chairperson of Bangladesh Nationalist party and was elected Prime Minister of Bangladesh multiple times.